Happy anniversary, PAOK!

 The summer of 2014 marked the return of Angelos Anastasiadis for his fourth spell at the helm of PAOK.
 PAOK fought for the league title until the early stages of the second round, when they relinquished their top spot.
 A string of negative results brought a coaching change, Giorgos Georgiadis taking over the reins for a third consecutive year in order to salvage a berth in the UEFA Champions League qualifying phase.

-PAOK free of burden
+PAOK free of its burdens

 Since 12 May 2015, PAOK can boast that they don’t owe anyone a single euro!
 Their financial nightmare is over, they are free.
 Without the burden of the past.
 Thanks to Ivan Savvidis who completed the final payment of their debts.